 Composite samples are most appropriate where the sampler is seeking to obtain information on the average value in systems or process that are highly variable over time.
 Composite samples are not used for routine regulatory purposes and are outside of the scope of this guide.

 Grab samples represent the characteristics of the water sampled at a specific time.
 If multiple containers or a series of samples are required, they should be collected within approximately 15 minutes or less from the time the first container is filled.
-Grab sampling methods are used for the requirements of the Regulations unless specifically stated.
+Grab sampling methods are used for the requirements of the Regulations unless specifically stated otherwise.

 3.2 Sampling Location